Comparison

 - Roo Code positions strongly on open-source transparency and model flexibility.

-- Vyre differentiates via integrated browser workflows, controlled collaboration, and faster team execution.
+- Vyre differentiates via integrated desktop workflows, controlled collaboration, and faster team execution.

 - Both are AI-first — the difference is architecture and collaboration model.